leagris/githubsieve/README.md

 # githubsieve
-Sieve Mail filtering and tagging for Gitub Notifications
+Sieve Mail filtering and tagging for GitHub Notifications

 ![Example of filtered notifications](githubsievetags.png)